Anthony Holborne: Life

 An "Anthony Holburne" entered Pembroke College, Cambridge in 1562, and it is possible that this person is the same as the composer.
 A Londoner of the same name was admitted to the Inner Temple Court in 1565, and again this may have been the same person.
-It is certain, however, that the composer was the brother of William Holborne, and that he married Elisabeth Marten on 14 June 1584.
-On the title page of both his books he claims to be in the service of Queen Elizabeth.
+It is certain, however, that the composer was the brother of William Holborne and that he married Elisabeth Marten on 14 June 1584.
+On the title page of both his books, he claims to be in the service of Queen Elizabeth.
 He died of a "cold" in November 1602.

-He was held in the highest regard as a composer by contemporaries.
+He was held in the highest regard as a composer by his contemporaries.
 John Dowland dedicated the first song I saw my lady weepe in his Second Booke to Holborne.
 His patron was the Countess of Pembroke, Mary Sidney.
-In the 1590s he entered the service of Sir Robert Cecil, the 1st Earl of Salisbury.
+In the 1590s, he entered the service of Sir Robert Cecil, the 1st Earl of Salisbury.

 His brother was William Holborne.
 Six of William's madrigals were included in the Cittarn Schoole.